AnthonyLRoy/TinyControlBoard/docs/power-sequencing.md

 Current behavior:

 - heartbeat received sets the event-group bit used for boot completion,
-- heartbeat timeout sets the event-group bit used for shutdown confirmation,
+- heartbeat timeout sets the event-group bit used for shutdown confirmation; this is treated as confirmation that the Pi is offline,
 - power-on waits for heartbeat reception,
 - sleep and deep-sleep wait for heartbeat timeout.